 It’s a follow-up to last year’s Banana Pi BPI-M4, with the new model featuring twice as much built-in storage, four times as much RAM, faster Ethernet, and a new processor.
-Pricing hasn’t been announced yet, but the older M4 model sells for about $38.
+The Banana Pi BPI-M5 is now available for purchase from AliExpress for $53 plus shipping costs.

 Here’s a run-down of the Banana Pi BPI-M5 specs:

 |Video Out||1 x HDMI 2.0 (up to [email protected] with HDR, CEC, EDID)|

 |GPIO||40 Pin Header : GPIO (x28) and Power (+5V, +3.3V and GND)|

 GPIO pins can be used for UART, I2C, SPI or PWM

 - The ODROID-C4 has a micro USB 2.0 OTG port.

 - The Banana Pi BPI-M5 has a USB-C port for power, while the ODROID-C4 has a DC power jack instead.

 - The Banana Pi model comes standard with 16GB of eMMC storage, while an eMMC module is optional for the ODROID version.